 Businesses that rely on manual invoice management often think that paper is the least expensive way to manage the accounts payable cycle because they avoid the high cost of technology.

-According to a recent Due article, Sterling Commerce findings show that the cost of a printed invoice costs between $12 and $30.
-Some companies are spending almost $40.
 Think about the time spent coding, reviewing, processing, and storing invoices.
 Then add in the hours spent correcting manual mistakes from coding entries.
 Before you know it, you’ve lost valuable productivity time and racked up more costs than savings.

 The Success and Savings of eInvoicing